The City has budgeted for over 200 engineering projects under the City's annual Capital Works Program and maintenance programs for 2022/2023.

 Town Centre Redevelopment

 If you haven’t visited Gosnells town centre recently, you may be surprised to hear that $25 million has been invested over the past decade to revitalise the riverfront area.
 See the artwork, read about the history and visit the Knowledge Centre in the Agonis building.
-Upcoming projects include traffic management improvements in Main Street and Federation Parade, as well as improved lighting in Albany Highway.
+Recently completed projects include traffic management improvements in Main Street and Federation Parade, as well as improved lighting in Albany Highway.